theCasm/syscalls/README.md

-# A fuck ton of linux syscalls
+# A metric ton of linux syscalls
 Exactly what it sounds like.
-I've tried to keep them commented enough to be easily understood, so they could be used as an example.
+I've tried to keep them commented enough to be somewhat understood, given that assembly is the way that it is.
 ## Why though?
-As much as I think of myself as the most humble and selfless person to grace the earth with their presence, I am not doing this primarily as a tutorial for others.
-I personally enjoy linux as a development platform, and so I think that understanding it's syscalls and doing my best to sift through it's kernel could be very useful experience
+ - assembly practice
+ - unix-style systems are prevalent for a reason, it's good to know how their user-kernal interface works.
+ - doing is understanding, and I'd like to understand how "nicer" interfaces like the C standard library work